Bonifacio Global City, Manila, Philippines

 For more information about Meryl Pataky’s work, check out this article via Societe Perrier.

-The Contrast Series: An Ongoing LA Mural Project
+About The Contrast Series:

 The Contrast Series will include an international roster of artists who will be invited to paint murals across some of the most desirable property locations and creative work spaces in the city.